divyenduz/languagelearners/README.md

 It was great to work and make this project, Tuti is now deprecated https://divyendusingh.com/farewell-tuti

+Note: this was a private project, this is made public.
+Some CI/CD scripts might be outdated.
+This is only for reference and might not be deployable as is.

 ## Setup

 Built with [telegraf](http://telegraf.js.org/#/), [Telegram Bot API](https://core.telegram.org/bots/api), AWS and ❤️